dice-group/Jword2vec/README.md

 Add your own api key in 'config/cfg.properties'.
 Execute 'build.sh' and 'run.sh' to compile and start the application.

-### online web service
-An api key (if you don't have an api key, ask the autor for one).

 ## Path
 word2vec/operation